 As a Miami truck accident legal team, we regularly receive calls regarding fatal truck and car crashes and we can never say enough how every single call is terrible.
 Our first thought is always to offer our most sincere condolences to those who lost a loved one.
-But we can advise what legal options might at least bring financial relief, which might eventually help with emotional healing because having to get through life and pay bills can be near to impossible after losing someone you love.
+We can advise what legal options might at least bring financial relief, which might eventually help with emotional healing because having to get through life and pay bills can be near to impossible after losing someone you love.

 When you have tragically lost someone you love as a result of a fatal truck crash, there are some important things to consider.
-Ideally, we would talk to you immediately after the crash, so that we can preserve any necessary evidence.
+We'd like to answer whatever questions you might have about how best to maximize cash value:

 The first thing to consider is who can make a wrongful death claim after a truck accident in Florida.
 The rules get somewhat complicated.
 Generally, a spouse or child can recover, although the amount of recovery varies depending on their age and next-of-kin relationship to the person who died.
 A girlfriend or boyfriend cannot recover.

 - For children over 25, if there is no surviving spouse, they can still recover a high value.
 However, if there is a surviving spouse, they would need to be financially dependent, and unable to work, to recover any money.

 What was the difference?
 Well, believe it or not, the only important case value difference was the amount of insurance coverage.
 Those were the policy limits of the defendant drivers, combined with uninsured motorist coverage, all available combined insurance policies were those amounts.

-The 2M dollar case involved semi-trailer truck, so the policy limits were much higher than an average non-commercial vehicle.
+The 2M dollar case involved a semi-trailer truck, so the policy limits were much higher than an average non-commercial vehicle.
 Many cars have insurance coverage ranging from 100K to 300K.
 Occasionally a non-commercial vehicle will have 1M in available coverage.
 Commercial vehicles are usually, but not always, 1M plus.

 But some motor vehicles have no coverage at all.
 Unfortunately, in these types of cases, we can not help you, because the defendant driver doesn't have a penny of insurance or, also, assets.
 Other motor vehicles have lower amounts of coverage, like 50K to 100K.

 - For example, a Florida statute protects leaseholders from liability, so the vast majority of leased vehicles have at least 100/300K (the maximum any one person can recover is 100K, and the maximum per accident is 300K) in bodily injury insurance coverage.

-Other Florida and federal statutes require higher amounts of insurance coverage for semi-trucks.
+- Other Florida and federal statutes require higher amounts of insurance coverage for semi-trucks.
 Regular automobile drivers and motorcycle riders aren't required to have any bodily injury coverage, but many do.

-Sometimes there can be coverage above the bodily injury liability insurance, or there might be a commercial policy for someone driving their vehicle for work but no one investigates to find that coverage.
+- Sometimes there can be coverage above the bodily injury liability insurance, or there might be a commercial policy for someone driving their vehicle for work but no one investigates to find that coverage.

-Contact a Miami truck accident lawyer
+Contact a Miami Truck Accident Lawyer